d2l-ai/d2l-zh/chapter_deep-learning-computation/parameters_origin.md

 when parameters are tied
 what happens to the gradients?
-Since the model parameters contain gradients, the gradients of the third hidden layer and the fifth hidden layer are added together during backpropagation.
+Since the model parameters contain gradients, the gradients of the second hidden layer (i.e. the third neural network layer) and the third hidden layer (i.e. the fifth neural network layer) are added together during backpropagation.
 :end_tab: